DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 If you’re writing a personal statement for secondary teacher training, you should also explain your interest in the subject you want to teach.

-If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can talk about that too.
+If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can talk about that, too.
 ### Get help with your personal statement

 You can get help with your personal statement from our [teacher training advisers](/teacher-training-advisers).
 They have years of teaching experience and can give you free, one-to-one support.